-Although there is a charge for the special exhibitions, there is more than enough in the two Tates’ permanent collections to keep you occupied.
+Although there is a charge for the special exhibitions, there is more than enough in the two London Tate Galleries’ permanent collections to keep you occupied.

 Both art galleries are easily accessible by public transport

-The closest station to Tate Britain is Blackfriars Station, which is practically next door.
+The closest station to Tate Modern is Blackfriars, which is practically next door.
 Alternatively, St Paul’s, London Bridge and Southwark London Underground (Tube) stations are within a 15-minute walk.

 The walk across the Millennium Bridge from St Paul’s Station is recommended, as is the slightly longer stroll along the South Bank from Waterloo.

 Tate Britain is a 10-minute walk from Pimlico Tube station.